Blackwood canned dog food receives the Advisor’s mid-tier rating of 3 stars.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Blackwood canned dog food looks like an above-average canned product.
+Judging by its ingredients alone, Blackwood Canned Dog Food looks like an above-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.